 Participants

-The participants in this study consisted of Ph.D. graduate students consisted of one male and two females.
+The participants in this study consisted of Ph.D. graduate students including one male and two females.
 Two participants live in rural areas while others live in a Suburban area.
 Two of the participants are married while the other is divorced.
 The age group of the participants ranges from 50-55.
 Two participants were Caucasian, one was an African immigrant.
 All the participants had experienced bullying in their lives and had jobs.
 The highest income was 1000k followed, 30k and &1200 monthly.

 Appendix B Impact of CAPG on Group Members